-    Somebody intending to fly only for recreation can opt for a microlight certificate, recreational pilot licence, or private pilot licence.
+Somebody intending to fly only for recreation can opt for a microlight certificate or private pilot licence.
 If you intend to build a career in aviation, you can train towards a commercial pilot licence, or an airline transport pilot licence.

 Flying lessons are just part of your training.
 You will also have to pass a medical examination, pass what’s known as a 'fit and proper person' test, demonstrate you're proficient in the English language, and pass some theory exams.

 For guidance, have a look at the advisory circulars to Part 61 Pilot Licences and Ratings.